How to Relieve Arthritis:13 Drug-Free Solutions You May Not Have Heard Of

-Painful joints were traditionally treated with oral painkillers such as acetaminophen (paracetamol), ibuprofen or stronger anti-inflammatory drugs.
+Painful joints and arthritis were traditionally treated with oral painkillers such as acetaminophen (paracetamol), ibuprofen or stronger anti-inflammatory drugs.

 These are now discouraged following concerns that they may affect your liver and kidneys, as well as increasing your long-term risk of heart attack or stroke.

 This doesn’t mean you need to put up with joint pain, however, as a variety of safer creams and gels, painkilling devices and food supplements can help.
 So, let’s talk about how to relieve arthritis.